Best Centre-Backs in the Serie A (Mar 2026)

 Understanding Return-to-Peak Potential (RPP)

-In second is AC Milan's David Odogu, who is 19 years old, with a +40% RPP (7 years to peak).
-Third is Tiago Gabriel of US Lecce, who is 20 years old with a +35% RPP (6 years to peak).
+In second is Cagliari Calcio's Juan Rodríguez, who is 20 years old, with a +35% RPP (6 years to peak).
+Third is Matías Pérez of US Lecce, who is 20 years old with a +35% RPP (6 years to peak).

 How RPP is calculated: RPP compares a player's current market value to their forecasted peak value, calculating the percentage appreciation potential.
 A 40% RPP means the player is expected to gain 40% value as they enter their prime—making them excellent growth investments.